dottjt/reddit_response/README.md

 ## DONE

+- Fix custom messages.
+How to send one while tracking it, need to rewrite the thing.
+- create a function to turn the whole page white if the server isn't running.
+So always hit the server first.
 - Button make Username the marker, so I don't have to do it myself.
 - custom message still sends, need to figure that out
 - Storing middle messages